kgdunn/pid-book/process-monitoring/process-monitoring.rst

 	\hat{x}_{t+1} &= \sum_{i=0}^{i=t}{w_i x_i} = w_0x_0 + w_1x_1 + w_2x_2 + \ldots \\
 	\text{where the weights are:} \qquad w_i &= \lambda (1-\lambda)^{t-i}

 which shows that the one-step-ahead prediction is a just a weighted sum of the raw measurements, with weights declining in time.
-In the next figure, we show a comparison of the weights used in 4 different control charts studied so far.
+In the next figure, we show a comparison of the weights used in 4 different monitoring charts studied so far.

 From the above discussion and the weights shown for the 4 different charts, it should be clear now how an EWMA chart is a tradeoff between a  Shewhart chart and a CUSUM chart.
 As :math:`\lambda \rightarrow 1`, the EWMA chart behaves more as a Shewhart chart, giving only weight to the most recent observation.
 While as :math:`\lambda \rightarrow 0` the EWMA chart starts to have an infinite memory (like a CUSUM chart).